-At a price of around $335, this is also significantly more expensive than every other option on the list.
-If its potential ability to take the place of a tripod gimbal adds enough value to this head for you, it’s a good purchase, but I would only recommend it if you do see yourself using it as a one-head-for-everything solution on both a monopod and a tripod.
+At around $360 from B&H, this is also significantly more expensive than every other option on the list.
+If its potential ability to take the place of a tripod gimbal adds enough value to this head for you, it’s a good purchase.
+Still, I would only recommend it if you see yourself using it as a one-head-for-everything solution on both a monopod and a tripod.

 Wimberley have always been best known for their WH-200 gimbal, so I guess it was natural for them to try and recreate some of that feeling in a head that was small enough to fit onto a monopod.
 Amazingly, they managed to do it.

-With a standard tilt head monopod head design, the camera sits directly above the pivot point and is essentially balanced on a knife edge.
+With a standard tilt-head monopod head design, the camera sits directly above the pivot point and is essentially balanced on a knife-edge.
 Tilt heads are not designed to have your hand removed from the camera before first locking the tilt lock knob.
-If you don’t lock a tilt head before taking your hand away, the slightest movement of the monopod will set the balance point fore or aft of the pivot, and the camera will flop quickly forward or backward.
-With large lenses this can put significant strain on mounting points, and also jolt the whole setup out of your hand.
+If you don’t lock a tilt head before taking your hand away, the slightest movement of the monopod will set the balance point fore or aft of the pivot, and the camera will flop quickly forward or backwards.
+With large lenses, this can put significant strain on mounting points and jolt the whole setup out of your hand.

-With the MonoGimbal, Wimberley have pretty much solved this problem.
-By hanging the camera off to one side, you can perfectly balance the setup by sliding your lens foot back and forth in the screw-knob clamp.
+With the MonoGimbal, Wimberley has pretty much solved this problem.
+You can perfectly balance the setup by hanging the camera off to one side by sliding your lens foot back and forth in the screw-knob clamp.
 Once balanced, you can safely remove your hand from the camera, as long – of course – as one hand remains on the monopod.
-At this point the whole camera just appears to gently float next to the monopod.
-Movement of the monopod at this point, does not induce significant movement in the camera, so you can safely move around to change your own position.
-For no other reason than it looks kind of cool, you can even spin the whole camera around 360 degrees like some sort of crazy telephoto windmill.
-Note: If you do this near any other photographer, you will generate some very confused looks!
+At this point, the whole camera appears to float next to the monopod.

 Recommended reading: Wimberley MH-100 MonoGimbal Review